Mdksherif/Angular-Multivendor-Ecommerce-WebApplication-POC/README.md

 # Ecommerce Multivendor Store

 A proof of concept (POC) for a multivendor ecommerce platform built with Angular.
-This demonstrates the core functionality of enabling multiple vendors to sell products through a unified marketplace, featuring separate interfaces for customers and vendors with mobile app support using Capacitor.
+This demonstrates the core functionality of enabling multiple vendors to sell products through a unified marketplace, featuring separate interfaces for customers and vendors with webApp support using Angular and mobile app support using Capacitor.

 ## Features